 Dunkin’ – Dry Cleaner

 We started out status quo, even optimistic.
-Dunkin’ tells the story of a man picking up his suit from the dry cleaner, only to realize it’s been shrunk.
+Dunkin’s commercial tells the story of a man picking up his suit from the dry cleaner, only to realize it’s been shrunk.
 No worries here, he can take a “take a sip on the bright side” and just give it to his nephew (ironic take – we know now he probably wouldn’t have needed that suit this year anyway).

 Jeep – Groundhog Day